 - 1. Follow the safety guidelines listed in Safety instructions. - 2.
 Follow the procedure listed in Before working on your system. - 3.
 Remove air shroud. - 4.
-Remove the expansion card riser (if installed).
+Remove the expansion card riser.

-- 1. Hold the PERC card by the metal holder and align the connector to the slot on the system board. - 2.
-Slide the PERC card into the slot till its firmly seated. - 3.
-Install and tighten the two screws to secure the PERC card.
+- 1. Align the left slider with the right positioning groove. - 2.
+Slide the PERC card into the slot till its firmly seated.